Navy Federal Credit Union

-Navy Federal Credit Union (or Navy Federal) is a global credit union headquartered in Vienna, Virginia, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
+Navy Federal Credit Union (or Navy Federal) is an American global credit union headquartered in Vienna, Virginia, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
 Navy Federal is the largest natural member (or retail) credit union in the United States, both in asset size and in membership.
-As of January 2023, Navy Federal has US$156.8 billion in assets and has 12.4 million members.
+As of September 2025, Navy Federal has US $191.8 billion in assets and has 14.9 million members.

 History

 Navy Federal was originally incorporated on 17 January 1933 as the Navy Department Employees' Credit Union of the District of Columbia (NDCU).
 Only Navy Department employees who were members of the federal employees' labor union and members of their families were eligible to join.
 The next year, President Roosevelt signed into law the Federal Credit Union Act, which would eventually become the basis of business for the credit union.
-On July 17, 1947, the credit union was granted a Federal Charter as a credit union, named Navy Department Employees Federal Credit Union (NDEFCU).
+On July 17, 1947, the credit union was granted a federal charter as a credit union, named Navy Department Employees Federal Credit Union (NDEFCU).
 It also expanded membership to include all Navy personnel in the Washington, D.C., area, both military and civilian.

 In 1954, the credit union changed its charter again to open membership to Navy and Marine Corps officers everywhere, regardless of geographic location, and changed its name to Navy Federal Credit Union.
 Eventually, membership was opened to enlisted personnel as well.
 By April 1962, the credit union reached a milestone, becoming the biggest credit union in the world, a distinction which it still holds today.
 In 1977, the credit union moved into its current headquarters in Vienna, Virginia, eventually undergoing several major expansions of its facility there.

 In 2003, the credit union opened its membership further, to include Navy contractors.
-There have also been several times in the credit union's history that NCUA has asked Navy Federal to merge with or absorb other credit unions that were experiencing financial or other difficulties.
-Members of these prior credit unions remained members of Navy Federal after the merger (following NCUA's policy of "once a member, always a member").
+There have also been several times in the credit union's history that the NCUA has asked Navy Federal to merge with or absorb other credit unions that were experiencing financial or other difficulties.
+Members of these prior credit unions remained members of Navy Federal after the merger (following the NCUA's policy of "once a member, always a member").
 In September 2010, Navy Federal Credit Union announced plans to absorb/merge with USA Fed, stating that joint operations would begin 4 October 2010 under the Navy Federal banner.